fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://blog.deesee.xyz/fuzzing/security/2021/02/26/ssrf-bypassing-hostname-restrictions-fuzzing.html">-SSRF: Bypassing hostname restrictions with fuzzing</a>

+<a href="https://sirleeroyjenkins.medium.com/just-gopher-it-escalating-a-blind-ssrf-to-rce-for-15k-f5329a974530">-Just Gopher It: Escalating a Blind SSRF to RCE for $15k</a>

 # Android Application Testing (Methods + Tools)

 <a href="https://www.hackingarticles.in/android-penetration-testing-frida/">-Android Penetration Testing: Frida </a>

 <a href="https://github.com/cyberheartmi9/Frida-Guide/blob/main/Frida%20Guide/Frida%20Guide.md">-How to Write Frida Hook For Android</a>

+<a href="https://servicenger.com/mobile/facebook-android-webview-vulnerability/">-Facebook android webview vulnerability : Execute arbitrary javascript (xss) and load arbitrary website </a>

+<a href="https://www.hebunilhanli.com/wonderland/mobile-security/android-component-security/">-Android Component Security</a>

 # Guide To Penetration Testing tools (Beginner + Intermediate + Advanced tools and techniques)